wuxxin/salt-shared/roles/imgbuilder/preseed/README.md

        which means /dev/sda so your harddisk setup will fail if you do not remove stick

  * Warning:
-   This scripts only try to protect the permanent storage, aka. the harddisks, and tries to safeguard the key material from accidently written to temporary storage
+   This script tries to protect data at rest, aka. the harddisks, and to safeguard the key material from accidental write to storage

    If a attacker can snapshot the memory of the machine somehow, eg. pysically by "shuting off the machine while cooling memory chips before replugging them in a memory reader" he/she can then derive the encryption keys from the memory snapshot.

-   This is also true for almost all types of hypervisors that are running a virtual machine.
+   This is also true for almost all types of hypervisors that are running one or more virtual machines.
    Eg. Your instance in the cloud.

-   Therefore the only way to asure you can safely process encryption data is when you do the virtualization yourself, and you are not emulated while doing so.
+   Therefore the only way to assure you can safely process encryption data is when you do the virtualization yourself, and you are not emulated while doing so.

 Features: